-Spiritual abuse is the denial or use of spiritual or religious beliefs and practices to control and dominate a woman.
-Spiritual abuse can impact on a woman’s self-esteem and confidence, make a woman feel guilty, damage her spiritual experiences and isolate her.
+Spiritual abuse is the denial or use of spiritual or religious beliefs and practices to control and dominate a person.
+Spiritual abuse can impact on a someone’s self-esteem and confidence, make them feel guilty, damage their spiritual experiences and isolate them.

 Spiritual abuse can happen as part of domestic violence and alongside other types of abuse, for example physical abuse, emotional abuse, financial abuse and sexual abuse.